 Lloyd McKinney closed the show with a devastating knee knockout of Santo Curatolo to win an interim lightweight title, taking advantage of an aggressive Curatolo to land the finishing blow.

 Congrats to McKinney and better luck next time to Curatolo, one of the hardest hitting flyweights out there.
 He won the CFFC lightweight title in the past with an incredible knockout of his own, but he was the nail on this night.

-Caleb Crump gave us our Humpty Dumpty Fall of the Week, leaving Charlie Radke an absolute mess on the mat after landing what looked like a simple counter, but turned out to be a one-hitter quitter.
+Charlie Radtke gave us our Humpty Dumpty Fall of the Week, leaving Caleb Crump an absolute mess on the mat after landing what looked like a simple counter, but turned out to be a one-hitter quitter.